 While shakiness is a common aspect of dog behavior in old age, a dog who is dying may experience severe muscle twitching or mild convulsions.
 It may even lose its control on the tongue, which leads to heavy drooling.

 What to Do: This is a normal occurrence.
 There is no particular medication to cure this problem.
 Take your pet to the vet for getting a temporary medication to control the problem.

 Towards the end, many dogs find it really difficult to breathe.
 They may inhale and exhale after gaps of half a minute.
 Along with this, your pet may experience difficulty in gulping its saliva.

 What to Do: There is nothing much that can be done about the breathing problem.
 However, owners need to check for signs of heartbeats from time to time.

 This is one sign in dogs that most people provide testimony to.
 It has been observed that dogs can sense their approaching death.
 In such a situation, most of them seek out their masters for getting comfort.
 It might be their own special way of saying a last 'goodbye' to their masters.
-Most dogs die in their sleep and prefer to be close to their masters at the final moment.
+Most dogs die in their sleep and prefer to be close to their masters in their final moments.

-What to Do: Pat and hug your dog as much as you can, if he/she gets clingy.
-Your pet is just trying to express his/her love for you and get a reassurance of your love in return.
-Try to spend as much time as you can by his/her side.
-Speak to your dog gently, if he/she is used to that.
+What to Do: Pat and hug your dog as much as you can, if it gets clingy.
+Your pet is just trying to express its love for you and wants reassurance of your love in return.
+Try to spend as much time as you can by its side.
+Speak to your dog gently, if it is used to that.